byu-cs329/hw1-junit/README.md

 Complete this part by writing tests for the code added in the previous part.
 The tests should cover the features of JUnit from Part I of the [JUnit 5 Jupiter API Tutorial](https://developer.ibm.com/tutorials/j-introducing-junit5-part1-jupiter-api/).
 Including life-cycle code, assumptions, and nested tests.
 The tests should be useful and related to the JavaDoc specification.

 Students are expected to use descriptive naming conventions for test methods.
 There are a few key elements to [unit test names](https://qualitycoding.org/unit-test-names/).
 Pick a [convention](https://dzone.com/articles/7-popular-unit-test-naming) that works for you and stick with it.

+Students are also expected to use `@Tag` to help filter tests and `@DisplayName` for more readable output in IDEs and reports.
+These annotations with grouping tests with nesting constitute acceptable documentation for tests.

 # Grading Rubric